-- White House national HIV strategy highlighted the Alabama eHealth model as a viable and cost-effective means of reaching rural people living with HIV.
+- White House national HIV strategy highlighted the Alabama eHealth model as a viable and cost-effective means of reaching rural PLWH/As.

-AIDS United's Making Connections: A Guide to Starting a Rural HIV Care Telemedicine Program lists practical steps on how to start a telemedicine program (starting on page 7).
+- The Alabama eHealth program is featured in AIDS United's Making Connections: A Guide to Starting a Rural Health Care Telemedicine Program

 HIV and AIDS